ScreenBasedSimulator/BioGears-Paper/README.md

 - Analysis of the Total Surgical Cardiac Denervation by Computer Simulation
   - Link: [papers/analysis-of-the-total-surgical-cardiac-denervation-by-computer-simulation.pdf](papers/analysis-of-the-total-surgical-cardiac-denervation-by-computer-simulation.pdf)
   - Comment:
+    - Xiao Han: It is a paper about simulating urinary system, we don't know how to simulate renal nerve sympathetic activity, like which drug triggers that activity.
 - Circulation: Overall Regulation
   - Link: [papers/circulation-overall-regulation.pdf](papers/circulation-overall-regulation.pdf)
   - Comment: